imaculate/ImageProcessing/README.md

 Author: Imaculate Mosha

-Date: 6th April 2015
+Date: 28th April 2015
-Name: A huffman encoding algorithm.
+Name: An Image Processing tool.

 Description:
-This assignment is written to in responce to answer assignment 3 question to create a huffman encoding compression algorithm.
+This assignment is written to in responce to answer assignme nt 4 question to use class structures to manipulate pgm images.
-It reads a file and creates a huffman tree used to compress the file.
-It then produces an output file from the huffman table.
-The compressed file is saved as a bitstream in <out>.bin file.It also provides a method to extract the encoded string from the binary file.
+Operators such as +, ! , -, have been overloaded in the Image class to perform operations such as addition, threshold, mask , invert among others.
+Also iterator class has been defined as a friend to Image to access its private variables.
+The result of each operation will be written to a result file.

 Instructions: Extract the tar file.
 Navigate to the destination folder from the command line.
-Enter make
+Enter make to compile

-Run( huffencode <inputfile> <outputfile> ) eg( huffencode test1 test1out)
+Run( imageops <option> <parameters> ) eg( imageops -a  Lenna_stanard.pgm Lenna_hat_mask.pgm)

 For unit testing :
 compile with (make test)